Localized deformation for initial data sets with the dominant energy condition: Proof of Theorem and higher regularity

 \end{theorem}

 The proof of the theorem is a modification of the variational argument in Theorem~\ref{theorem:var-sol}.
-Note that the projection map is taken with respect to a fixed metric $g_0$, but the functional $\mathcal{G}$ below naturally involves $g$.
-To resolve this, we solve the linearized equation whose projection is with respect to $g$ and look for solutions $(f, X)\in S_g$.
+While the projection map is taken with respect to a fixed metric $g_0$, the functional $\mathcal{G}$ below naturally involves $g$.
+To resolve this, we consider the analogous linear equation whose projection is with respect to $g$ and look for solutions $(f, X)\in S_g$.
 Theorem~\ref{theorem:linear-projected} follows from the proposition below.